-Credit Requirement
+2A Credit Requirement

-Full details of the courses offered and their credit value are posted on the Faculty of Law website at http://law.queensu.ca/jd-studies/academic-programs/jd and in the QLAW Portal, in the JD Students section, under Program and Course Information.
+Full details of the courses offered and their credit value are posted on the Faculty of Law website at https://law.queensu.ca/programs/jd/academic-program/course-information/.
 In order to satisfy the course credit requirements for graduation, a student must successfully complete a total of 59 to 68 upper-year course credits.
-Furthermore, no more than 17 credits may be taken in any term unless prior approval is given by the Assistant Dean of Students as delegate of the Academic Standing and Policies Committee.
+No more than 17 credits may be taken in any term unless prior approval is given by the Assistant Dean of Students as delegate of the Academic Standing and Policies Committee.